ivanmudarth/quickstore/README.md

 Quickstore lets you upload files and website links then effortlessly find them later using auto-tagging functionality

+I often find links to articles I want to read later or images of my notes that I want to refer to in the future.
+But it was awkward trying to use existing tools to store these items.
+Google Drive only stores articles, Apple Notes only stores images and text.

+I would iMessage myself links or files but searching through many uploads became very difficult.
+Quickstore fixes this frustration I have and it became a good way for me to learn Golang and AWS.

 ## Features

 ### Upload / Store